MrHedmad/blog/content/about.md

   I have access to an intel NUC at the lab, and my PC at home, so the ipad is what gets carried back and forth from home to the lab, daily.
 Its capabilities to markup text and take notes are unsurpassed, and is a hub for all of my documents and things to read.

-  Time will tell if it turns out to be essential or just a pretty (expensive) toy.
-I think (hope) that the former is true.

 ## About this blog
 I try to post about things that I like, or concepts that are not well explained